alexpechkarev/places-autocomplete-svelte/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/alexpechkarev/places-autocomplete-svelte/).
+Please open an issue or submit a pull request on the [GitHub](https://github.com/alexpechkarev/places-autocomplete-svelte/).

 ## License

 [MIT](LICENSE)